Room Design Interior

 The abundance of natural light coupled with the installation of electricity-generating solar panels (which also supply electricity back to the grid) serves to reduce the home’s energy consumption, and double glazed windows and fully insulated walls minimise heat loss and gain.”

 You have read this article Australia / Contemporary House / Glass Walls / LSA Architects / Melbourne / South Yarra / Victoria with the title .
-You can bookmark this page URL http://roomdesign-interior.blogspot.com/2011/11/south-yarra-residence-by-lsa-architects.html.
+You can bookmark this page URL https://roomdesign-interior.blogspot.com/2011/11/south-yarra-residence-by-lsa-architects.html.
 Thanks!

 LinkWithin